cockroachdb/docs/v20.2/cockroach-userfile-upload.md

 <span class="version-tag">New in v20.2:</span> The `cockroach userfile upload` [command](cockroach-commands.html) uploads a file to the [user-scoped file storage](use-userfile-for-bulk-operations.html) using a SQL connection.

 This command takes in a source file to upload and a destination filename.
-It will then use a SQL connection to upload the file to the [destination](#file-destination)
+It will then use a SQL connection to upload the file to the [destination](#file-destination).

-{{site.data.alerts.callout_note}}
+{{site.data.alerts.callout_info}}
 Userfile uses storage space in the cluster, and is replicated with the rest of the cluster's data.
 We recommended using `cockroach userfile upload` for quick imports from your client (about 15MB or smaller).
 {{site.data.alerts.end}}